fnCAD/fnCAD/REPOPROMPT.md

 5. Error handling
    - Don't swallow errors silently
-   - Limit try/catch to specific scopes with known errors
+   - Only use try/catch in specific scopes with known errors
    - Prefer `assert` over `return null` if you're not sure if a condition may hold - let the runtime tell you.
-   - Don't be afraid of throwing all the way.
+   - Don't overcatch - it's not a problem to throw all the way to the browser/console.
+     Backtraces are **more** valuable than functioning code.

 6. Testing
    - Test behavior (end-to-end), not content (returned object properties).